Belize travel guide

 LGBT+ travellers

 Same-sex activity between consenting adults is legal.
 The Immigration Act prohibits “homosexual” persons from entering the country but immigration authorities have not enforced that law.
 Tourist-friendly areas, including San Pedro and Ambergris Caye, are relatively open and welcoming to the LGBT+ community.
-Outside of these areas, LGBT+ couples, especially men, tend to be reluctant to display affection in public because of incidents of verbal or physical abuse have been reported.
+Outside of these areas, LGBT+ couples, especially men, tend to be reluctant to display affection in public because of incidents of verbal or physical abuse which have been reported.

 Read more advice for LGBT+ travellers